Street of Dreams (Lindsey Buckingham song): Critical reception

 In his review for The New York Times, Stephen Holden labeled "Street of Dreams" as "the most anguished song on Lindsey Buckingham's third solo album" and also discussed the song's "tormented father-son dialogue" that was "cast in a dank, echoey setting that suggests Elvis Presley's "Heartbreak Hotel" transformed into a surreal dirge.
 Chris Williamson of the Los Angeles Times called "Street of Dreams" a "brooding" song that addresses the death of Buckingham's father.
 Writing for Entertainment Weekly, Ken Tucker characterized "Street of Dreams" as "a song about immobilizing paranoia set to a gravely beautiful melody."
 The Independent called the song "quite eerie but hugely atmospheric".
 Ken Richardson of Audio magazine noted how the "persistent drizzle" on the song later "becomes a soaking shower of rain and guitar".
-The Independent called the song "quite eerie but hugely atmospheric".